mravendi/mravendi.github.io/_posts/tips_lr.md

 # Some Best Practices for Building Better ML Models

 Learning to apply best practices is the key to improve the performance of machine learning (ML) models.
-In this post, I will share some of the best practices that apply to most of the ML problems.
+In this post, I will share some of the best practices that apply to most ML problems.
 The code snippets of this post are based on Python and PyTorch.

 ## Basic Setup
 To train ML models, we need the following elements: